4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/iceberg.md

 #### Hive Session Catalog

 If you need to merge Hive's EXTERNAL tables (ACID tables are currently not readable, see [Hive](./hive.md) for details) and Iceberg tables into the same catalog, you can use the Session Catalog mode.
-Note that this configuration can only be applied to the default Spark catalog spark_catalog and cannot create other catalogs.
+Note that this configuration can only be applied to the default Spark catalog `spark_catalog` and cannot create other catalogs.

 ```properties
 spark.default.conf=spark.sql.catalog.spark_catalog=org.apache.iceberg.spark.SparkSessionCatalog;spark.sql.catalog.spark_catalog.type=hive;spark.sql.catalog.spark_catalog.uri=thrift://metastore-host:port
 ```

 For example, if your SQL is written based on Hive, Hive tables and Iceberg tables are only differentiated by the database name and table name.
-Without a Session Catalog, if you only configure spark.sql.catalogImplementation=hive, you can read Hive tables, but you will not be able to read Iceberg tables (metadata is readable, data is not readable) unless you modify the configuration of the Iceberg table with ALTER TABLE hive_prod.nyc.taxis SET TBLPROPERTIES ('engine.hive.enabled'='true');.
+Without a Session Catalog, if you only configure `spark.sql.catalogImplementation=hive`, you can read Hive tables, but you will not be able to read Iceberg tables (metadata is readable, data is not readable) unless you modify the configuration of the Iceberg table with `ALTER TABLE hive_prod.nyc.taxis SET TBLPROPERTIES ('engine.hive.enabled'='true');`.
 If you don't modify the Iceberg configuration and only add a regular Iceberg catalog, you will need to add the catalog name to all Iceberg tables in order to read them in OpenMLDB.
 However, if you use the Session Catalog, you can read both Hive and Iceberg databases, tables, and their data in the spark_catalog.

 ### Debug Information

-When you import data from Iceberg, you can check the task log to confirm whether the task read the source data.
+When you import data from Iceberg, you can check the task log to confirm whether the task reads the source data.

 ```log
 24/01/30 09:01:05 INFO SharedState: Setting hive.metastore.warehouse.dir ('hdfs://namenode:19000/user/hive/warehouse') to the value of spark.sql.warehouse.dir.